davegreen/davegreen.github.io/_posts/2014-08-01-sccm-2012-r2-updating-and-configuring-hp-probook-6470b6570b-bios-in-a-task-sequence-part-2.md

 layout: post
 title: SCCM 2012 R2 – Updating and configuring HP ProBook 6470b/6570b BIOS in a task sequence – Part 2
 date: 2014-08-01 12:31
-author: dave
+author: Dave Green
 comments: true
 categories: [Computers]
 ---
-If you've come to this post directly, you may want to <a href="http://tookitaway.co.uk/sccm-2012-r2-updating-and-configuring-hp-probook-6470b6570b-bios-in-a-task-sequence-part-1/">read through part 1</a>!
+If you've come to this post directly, you may want to [read through part 1](http://tookitaway.co.uk/sccm-2012-r2-updating-and-configuring-hp-probook-6470b6570b-bios-in-a-task-sequence-part-1/)!
 If not, read on...

 In this part, we'll cover putting the files we've got together in a couple of packages and putting them into a task sequence.
 We'll also be using WMI to query the computer model, so we don't try updating the BIOS on a machine it certainly won't work on.